When Does Water Freeze In Celsius

 Comprehensive Overview

 Interestingly, the freezing point of water can be affected by the presence of impurities or dissolved substances.
 Pure water freezes precisely at 0°C under standard atmospheric pressure.
-However, when substances like salt, sugar, or alcohol are dissolved in water, the freezing point is lowered.
+Still, when substances like salt, sugar, or alcohol are dissolved in water, the freezing point is lowered.
 This phenomenon is known as freezing point depression and is a colligative property, meaning it depends on the concentration of solute particles rather than their chemical identity.
 The extent of the freezing point depression is proportional to the molality of the solute.

 Historically, the understanding of water's freezing point has evolved significantly.
 Early scientists recognized the importance of fixed points in establishing reliable temperature scales.
-Before the formal definition of the Celsius scale, various other scales were used, each with its own reference points.
+In real terms, before the formal definition of the Celsius scale, various other scales were used, each with its own reference points.
 The Fahrenheit scale, for example, defined 0°F as the freezing point of a specific salt solution and 32°F as the freezing point of pure water.
 The adoption of the Celsius scale, with its straightforward definition of 0°C as the freezing point of water, greatly simplified scientific measurements and facilitated communication across different fields.

 Trends and Latest Developments